ppy/osu-wiki/wiki/Help_Center/en.md

 ### My account has been stolen!

-Try using <https://osu.ppy.sh/p/forgot> to see if your account's email is still valid.
+Try using [the password recovery page](https://osu.ppy.sh/p/forgot) to see if your account's email is still valid.
 If this succeeds, you will be able to reset your own password without the assistance of the support staff.

-Otherwise, send a support ticket to [accounts@ppy.sh](mailto://accounts@ppy.sh) immediately - detailing (or from) your original registration email and an estimate of how long you believe that someone else has been using your account for, along with one or two recent passwords that you have used.
+Otherwise, send a support ticket to [accounts@ppy.sh](mailto://accounts@ppy.sh) immediately - detailing (or from) your original registration email and an estimate of how long you believe that someone else has been using your account for.

 Please do not include replay or score data in your ticket - we cannot use this to verify your ownership of the account.

 ### Can I make more than one account?

 Simply put, **no - you can not**.
 This is possibly our most enforced rule as far as things go, and it exists solely to keep ranking fair for the vast majority of players who obey the rules.

-Under no circumstances will we do the following:

-- Grant a "fresh start" or a stat wipe (except in utterly exceptional circumstances, which have only ever happened 3 times in osu!'s history)
-- Delete or ban an old account so that a user may play on a new account
-- Allow another player to take ownership of another player's account

-You are only allowed to play on the first account that you have created.
-You will not be allowed to create a new account to play on, under any circumstance.

-You can be permanently banned from osu! entirely for making multi accounts.
+Players found guilty or creating or using several accounts will be punished.
+If you find yourself wishing to create a new account, please consider the reason why:

+- if you are unhappy with your performance, or want to start fresh, we will implement a way for users to reset their stats, but for now, please keep playing on your current account
+- if you are unhappy with your username and wish to change it, it is possible to change your username (see the article about namechanges)
+- if one of your relatives wishes to start playing the game as well, you are welcome to assist them in creating their own account, but please do not create one for them
+- for any other reasons, please contact us before creating any accounts

-If you have made an account whilst being unaware of this rule somehow, cease playing on the account immediately and send in a support ticket to [accounts@ppy.sh](mailto://accounts@ppy.sh) listing both your main and multi account(s).
-We appreciate honesty in this case, and will refrain from punishing users who choose to do this harshly.
+If you have made other accounts whilst being unaware of this rule, cease playing on the account immediately and send in a support ticket to [accounts@ppy.sh](mailto://accounts@ppy.sh) listing both your main and multi account(s).
+We appreciate honesty in this case, and will refrain from punishing users who choose to do this.

 ### Is it possible to start over or have my account's statistics wiped?

-**No.**

-Stat or score wipes are almost never used except in utterly exceptional circumstances, and they are definitely not things done on request for users unhappy with their scores.

-Making a new account to attempt and circumvent this rule will result in the wholesale loss of your ability to play osu! online, possibly permanently.
+**Not yet.**

+Please do not create a new account for this, as it is prohibited.
+We will add an option for users to reset their stats in the future.

 ### Can I change my account's username?

-osu! supporters can get change their usernames, which can be at the [osu!store](https://store.ppy.sh/store/product/32).
+Username changes are performed on the [osu!store](https://store.ppy.sh/store/product/32).

-There are some points to username changes to know:
+There are some points to know:

-- The first username change is free of charge with your osu!supporter (only once).
-The second change costs $8 USD with subsequent changes duplicating the price.
-This is to stop people from recklessly changing their name too many times.
+- Purchasing supporter for any amount of time grants the player one free name change to use at their leisure.
+The second change costs a $8 fee, and any further ones double the price, up to a cap of $100.
+This is to prevent players from abusing this feature.
 - Changing your username for changing capitalization is free once per name change.
-You can contact support for this.
+Please contact us at [accounts@ppy.sh](mailto://accounts@ppy.sh) and we'll do it for you!
 - For minor changes (like Player223 to Player), you should contact support since they usually may change your username for free.
 For more complex changes, you should buy your username change like normal. **This only applies to removing (or adding) special characters such as numbers, hyphens or brackets.
 Any change to the core has to be purchased.**
 - You can take an existing user's username **if they haven't logged in for at least 6 months when they have no plays.
 For every 500 plays across all game modes you must wait an additional year to take the username.** This means that to take the username of a user with a play count (combined over all modes) of 680, you will have to wait 1.86 years (or 678 days) from their last login.
+The store page should indicate how long you have to wait before a username becomes available.
+- If you have changed your username in the past and wish to return to your previous one, **we offer to do this for free**.
+However, if you've changed your username several times, **we only revert the most recent change, and this offer is limited to once per account**.

 ### Can I play on a computer that another osu! user has used before?